jakupmichaelsen/presentations/PITCHME.md

 Who is Sally Kohn?
 What are the main points of Kohn's talk?
 Find examples of Kohn's use of the three language functions
-Finally, what is the Kohn's intention?
+Finally, what is Kohn's intention?

 ---